uofu-emb/lab2_Tyler_Andrew/README.md

+# here is the command to load the files.

+make sure your command line as the filepath for the bash file

+then do the following

+Go to directory

+cmake -B build -S .
+cmake --build build
+picotool load -f build/src/hello_freertos.elf && picotool reboot

 # Renode setup

 The Raspberry Pico needs configuration files for Renode to work properly.

 * On MacOS, the installation location is `/Applications/Renode.app/Contents/MacOs`